Wolves select Edwards with No. 1 pick in delayed NBA draft

-Anthony Edwards was taken by the Minnesota Timberwolves with the No. 1 pick Wednesday night when the NBA draft was finally held after multiple delays.
+Anthony Edwards was taken by the Minnesota Timberwolves with the No. 1 pick Wednesday night in an NBA draft delayed multiple times because of the coronavirus pandemic.

 Edwards became the 11th straight one-and-done player to be the No. 1 pick, coming in a year where there was no clear obvious choice.
 He averaged 19.1 points for the Bulldogs, tops among all freshman.

 Commissioner Adam Silver announced the pick from ESPN headquarters in Bristol, Connecticut.
-The draft was originally scheduled for June 25 before multiple delays caused by the coronavirus pandemic pushed it back out and out of its usual home at Barclays Center in Brooklyn.
+The draft was originally scheduled for June 25 before multiple delays caused by the virus pushed it back out and out of its usual home at Barclays Center in Brooklyn.
 Boxes of hats were shipped to the top prospects to put on the one they needed after their name was called.

 Edwards watched while seated next to portraits of his late mother and grandmother.
 They both died of cancer.